 4. Don't forget your micronutrients either

-Probiotics can also help improve metabolism and maintain a healthy gut microbiome, essential for well-functioning digestion.
-In a research paper (opens in new tab) published in 2013, the researchers concluded that "Probiotics may restore the composition of the gut microbiome and introduce beneficial functions to gut microbial communities, resulting in amelioration or prevention of gut inflammation and other intestinal or systemic disease phenotypes."
+Probiotics can also help improve metabolism and maintain a healthy gut microbiome, which is essential for well-functioning digestion.
+In a research paper published in 2013, the researchers concluded that "Probiotics may restore the composition of the gut microbiome and introduce beneficial functions to gut microbial communities, resulting in amelioration or prevention of gut inflammation and other intestinal or systemic disease phenotypes."

-5. Follow a regular eating and sleeping pattern
+5. Follow regular eating and sleeping patterns

-It's also beneficial to have food roughly at the same time throughout the day so your metabolic system is at the ready when the food is on its way.
-Food will be digested more efficiently and quicker too if you stick to an eating schedule.
-Again, no need to have breakfast 8AM on the dot every morning, but having it around that time will definitely improve metabolism.
+It's also beneficial to have food roughly at the same time throughout the day so your metabolic system is ready when the food is on its way.
+Food will be digested more efficiently and quicker if you stick to an eating schedule.
+Again, no need to have breakfast at 8 AM on the dot every morning, but having it around that time will improve metabolism.

 6. Try to be NEAT(er)

-• Learn about using NEAT to speed up your metabolism
+Learn about using NEAT to speed up your metabolism.

 7. Drink coffee, green tea and more water

 Caffeine found in coffee and teas can boost metabolism significantly.
-Not everyone reacts to caffeine the same way and it is also recommended not to drink too many cups of coffee/caffeinated beverages in a day.
-Green tea has a lower caffeine content so combining coffee and green tea consumption can have better results.
+Not everyone reacts to caffeine the same way, and it is also recommended not to drink too many cups of coffee/caffeinated beverages in a day.
+Green tea has a lower caffeine content, so combining coffee and green tea consumption can have better results.